-Every player in the game is assigned a current ability and a potential ability.
-A player’s current ability dictates to a large extent how well he will perform.
-It will generally increase for a player as he develops before falling after the player passes the peak of his career.
-Potential ability, on the other hand, is static and determines the maximum that the player’s current ability can theoretically reach, although the level it actually reaches will depend on the player's personal development.
+A player’s current ability indicates to a large extent how well he will perform.
+It will generally increase for a player as he develops before falling later in his career after he passes his natural peak.
+A player's potential ability, on the other hand, is static and represents the maximum that his current ability can theoretically reach, although the level it actually reaches will depend on his personal development.

-The true values of current ability and potential ability are hidden in the game, but your coaches and scouts will provide you with ability star ratings for each player that reflect their own opinions of what the player's ability and potential may be.
-However, your staff will not consider everything when forming these ratings and you should therefore use your own judgement of a player, combined with these reports, to properly assess ability.
+The true values of current ability and potential ability are hidden, but your coaches and scouts will provide you with ability star ratings for each player that reflect their own opinions of what the player's current ability and potential ability may be.

 A player’s current ability is determined by the following factors:

-For most players, ratings are given in multiples of half a gold star, ranging from a single half gold star to five full gold stars.
+For most players, ratings are given in multiples of half a gold star, ranging from a single half gold star for players with the lowest ability to five full gold stars for players with the highest ability.
 Those youth players who would otherwise be given a single half gold star rating are instead assessed by silver stars to enable you to judge and compare their abilities more easily.

-To summarise, the current ability and potential ability star ratings for players are affected by:
+A player's current and potential ability star ratings are determined by: